syedrokib/enghack-2017/README.md

 # enghack-2017

-Created an emergency navigation mobile app that can provide directions without an internet connection
+An emergency navigation mobile app that can provide directions without an internet connection